zmlka/atrap/_posts/2013-03-10-The-Minimum-Dwelling.markdown

 Quite frequently, one hears Le Corbusier or Gropius being referred to as «hardcore» functionalism.
-To convince you that's probably not the case, I'll let the quote below make my case:
+To convince you that's probably not the case, I'll use the quote below to make the point:

 > The ideal of this most modern "human type" is more likely than not a house or
 > apartment resembling historical replicas of the Petit Trianon, the